Must-visit museums in Sydney

 Justice and Police Museum - Image credit: James Horan/Sydney Living Museums

-Powerhouse Museum
+Powerhouse Ultimo

-The Powerhouse Museum in Ultimo prides itself on having a contemporary focus on arts, science, innovation and design.
+The Powerhouse Ultimo prides itself on having a contemporary focus on arts, science, innovation and design.
 There are several permanent exhibitions, complemented by changing temporary exhibitions and displays, many offering a deep dive into Australian culture.
 Look forward to regular tours, workshops, forums and other special events held throughout.

-Getting there:: Take the train to Central Station or light rail to Paddy’s Markets and walk down, or catch the 501 bus, which stops right outside the museum.
+Getting there: Take the train to Central Station or light rail to Paddy’s Markets and walk down, or catch the 501 bus, which stops right outside the museum.
 Paid parking is also available in the area.

 Please note: Powerhouse Ultimo is temporarily closed as it undergoes a significant heritage revitalisation that will deliver new and expanded spaces to showcase the museum's renowned collection and present exclusive international exhibitions.
 Powerhouse will continue to present programs at Powerhouse Castle Hill and Sydney Observatory during this time.